stilianoudakis/TAD_data_analysis/README.md

 * x1,x2/y1,y2 = the interval spanned by the domain (contact domains manifest as squares on the diagonal of a Hi-C matrix and as such: x1=y1, x2=y2)

 * color = the color that the feature will be rendered as if loaded in Juicebox

-## data

-* arrowhead_data(2).txt: The TAD boundary data used for analyses.
-The data has been sorted by chromosome and start site.
-(2) refers to the same data with quotations removed around the Chromosome column

-* subcompartments.bed: subcompartment data classifying genomic coordinates as being in specific subcompartments A and B.

 ## investigating_tad_boundaries.Rmd